Kylie Jenner Dumps Tyga And Moves On

 Kylie Jenner has apparently dumped Tyga and moved on to a new man.
-Rumors have been circulating that the couple may have split up as the on and of couple have been very silent.
+Rumors have been circulating that the couple may have split up as the on and off couple have been very silent.
 Kylie has a tendency to share pictures or Snapchat videos of Tyga.
-Lately however as pointed out by E!
-News Kylie has been dead silent for the past few weeks when it came to her man.
+Lately, however, as pointed out by E!
+News, Kylie has been dead silent for the past few weeks when it came to her man.

-This of course isn’t the first time that the two of them have done this.
-When they previously broke there was silence from both of them and Kylie even appeared in a music video with PartyNextDoor, which then led to speculation that the two were dating.
-Tyga was spotted with a number of other women including a Kylie Jenner lookalike, which led many to think that Tyga left Kylie for Demi Rose.
+This, of course, isn’t the first time that the two of them have done this.
+When they previously broke up, there was silence from both of them and Kylie even appeared in a music video with PartyNextDoor, which then led to speculation that the two were dating.
+Tyga was spotted with a number of other women, including a Kylie Jenner lookalike, which led many to think that Tyga left Kylie for Demi Rose.

-However, this all died down when the two of them got back together some fans were disappointed with Kylie as very few of them like the two together.
+However, this all died down when the two of them got back together; some fans were disappointed with Kylie as very few of them like the two together.

-Others speculated that the whole break up may have been due to Tyga cheating on Kylie and because of this Kylie was done with Tyga’s antics.
+Others speculated that the whole break up may have been due to Tyga cheating on Kylie and because of this, Kylie was done with Tyga’s antics.

 Some of her fans disliked the rapper, as he was much older than Kylie when he became interested in her.
 They finally became official once Kylie turned 18 and have been in a relationship for about three years.